grnet/eidas-keycloak-extension/test-with-node/README.md

 # How to use this setup

-We use three hostname which are
+We use three hostnames which are

  - The greek node running as country CA at http://ca.node.test
  - The generic node running as country CB at http://cb.node.test